Asynchronous Python

 requests

-library.aiohttp seems to be the ascendant asynhronous server/client swiss army knife for HTTP stuff
+library.aiohttp seems to be the ascendant asynchronous server/client Swiss army knife for HTTP stuff.

-backoff is a handy python library for a menial and common task, retrying with a slightly longer delay.
-This is the only thing from this list I am currently using.
+backoff is a handy Python library for a menial and common task, retrying with a slightly longer delay.

 rx